Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Introduction

 Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel two-stage pretraining framework, AGSSP, that leverages anomaly maps to holistically align the representation learning of both the backbone and detector with the downstream task.
 This approach significantly enhances finetuning performance, particularly in data-scarce settings.

-\item We introduce KeAD, a anomaly detection method that enables our AGSSP framework by generating the anomaly maps required for its guided pretraining.
-By incorporating domain-specific knowledge, KeAD achieves advanced few-shot performance, allowing for rapid adaptation across diverse industrial scenarios.
+\item We introduce KeAD, an anomaly detection method that supports AGSSP by generating anomaly maps for guided pretraining.
+By incorporating domain-specific knowledge, KeAD achieves strong few-shot performance, allowing for rapid adaptation across diverse industrial scenarios.

 \item We gather a large industrial dataset containing 120,000 images spanning 61 object categories for pretraining purposes and annotate two small-scale datasets of metallic surface defects for validation, which can facilitate future research.